 Much of my adult life has been witness to Hispanic and Ladino culture.
 My journey began quite randomly, when I was a nineteen-year-old college student, searching for a summer volunteer job.
 I ended up at San Sebastián Christian Service Center, deep in the rain forest of Puerto Rico.
 I went there to teach English to some of the poorest, most uneducated “jibaros” in western Puerto Rico.
 But, as with all the stops on my journey, I came away learning more than I taught.

-When I started teaching ESL in Arlington County ten years ago, I thought that my background would enable me to bond instantly with my Hispanic students.
+When I started teaching English as a Second Language in Arlington County thirty years ago, I thought that my background would enable me to bond instantly with my Hispanic students.
 Was I wrong!
-Only now, after taking a close look at what the poor populations have endured in the last generation at the hands of the United States, in El Salvador, Guatemala, Mexico, Nicaragua, Honduras, Peru, and Bolivia, do I understand why my students don’t feel any special affinity toward me.
+Only now, after taking a closer look at what the poor populations have endured in the last generation at the hands of the United States, in El Salvador, Guatemala, Mexico, Nicaragua, Honduras, Peru, and Bolivia, do I understand why my students didn’t feel any special affinity toward me.
 “But my son is Nica!
 He was born in Managua!
 You,Jeffrey Flint, you are from Managua.
 Don’t we have a lot in common?”
 “Not on your life, Miss.
 You and your husband represented the United States government, which backed Anastasio Somoza, who oppressed myfamily and all the poor people of Nicaragua for forty years.
 When I look at you I see only an American who happens to speak Spanish.
 I’m glad to be inyour country now, but I’ll never forget why I and all of my Central American buddies had to come here.
 So no, Miss, we don’t have anything incommon,certainly nothing that would endear me to you, especially.
 You’re just a nice teacher who happens to speak Spanish.”
 So much for my “in” with the Hispanics.

-When I was a teacher twenty years ago, one of my assignments was as a long-term substitute.
+When I was a teacher thirty years ago, one of my assignments was as a long-term substitute.
 The teacher left lots of engaging assignments, and I did my best to implement them.
 The students had a break from their “real” teacher, and I felt little pressure to invest myself in the assignments because I knew I’d be leaving.
 That attitude, and my subsequent behavior, could have brought on tragic consequences.